elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 ## Taking back control of your state

-*If you're not familiar with Clojure syntax, you may want to read [this quick primer](/p/clojure-primer-js/).*
+*If you’re not familiar with Clojure syntax, you may want to read [this quick primer](/p/clojure-primer-js/).*

 Clojure (and ClojureScript) data structures are immutable.
 We prefer, for example, that the number `0` always stay the number `0`.
 This is because `0` is considered a *value*, and values cannot change.
 Clojure extends this idea to data structures like maps.
 You cannot, for example, modify a Clojure map by adding a new element to it; you must make a “copy”.

-To understand why this is important, let's see how mutable JavaScript data structures behave.
+To understand why this is important, let’s see how mutable JavaScript data structures behave.
 There is no good sense of object equality:

 ```javascript
 o1 = {foo: 0};